 - Work full-time and earn a paycheck.

 - Most apprenticeships require a High School Diploma (or GED), a driver’s license, and a math assessment.
-Apprentices must be 18 years or older.
+For most programs, apprentices must be 18 or older.

 - Community colleges offer 2-year associate’s degrees and pathways to 4-year colleges and universities